Privacy

 • Audits and reporting relating to particular transactions and interactions, including online interactions, you may have with us or others on our behalf, counting ad impressions to unique visitors, verifying positioning and quality of ad impressions, and auditing compliance;

-• Helping to ensure security and integrity while using personal information as may be reasonably necessary and proportionate, including detecting and protecting against security incidents, and malicious, deceptive, fraudulent or illegal activity, and prosecuting the same;
+• Helping to ensure security and integrity while using personal information as may be reasonably necessary and proportionate, including detecting and protecting against security incidents, and malicious, deceptive, fraudulent, or illegal activity, and prosecuting the same;

 • Debugging to identify and repair errors in our systems;